Who We Are

 Stand for Justice

 We believe that following Jesus means striving to make a difference in the world and to take responsibility for issues of our day.
 The members of our community live out this commitment in a variety of ways.
 Because God’s love crosses all lines, we do not endorse a particular political ideology or single viewpoint, but rather speak up about the work we care about, encouraging others into deeper commitment to God’s justice in the world.

 In all things, stay loving

 We say together at the end of every service, “First we were loved.
 Now we love.”
 This phrase embodies the heart and deepest truth of our community.
 We believe in the good news that God loves us – first, always, and unconditionally.
 We try to express this belief in the way we love each other and those within our spheres of influence in daily life.

-We’re working at living out our common life in partnership with God, remaining responsive to the needs of the Thad’s community and those of the larger community around us.
-For this reason, we have chosen not to seek a permanent ‘church’ building, but rent our space, as so many folks in our community do.
+As we live out our common life together, we aim to stay responsive to the needs of the Thad’s community and those of the larger community around us.
+For this reason, we rent our space rather than seeking a permanent ‘church’ building.
 Without the burden of a mortgage or the need for ‘church building fund-raising,’ we can focus on people, rather than programs.

-Thaddeus (also known as Jude) only gets two mentions in the Bible: Matthew 10:3 and Mark 3:18.
-He was simply one of the twelve disciples.
+Thaddeus (also known as Jude), one of the twelve disciples, only gets two mentions in the Bible: Matthew 10:3 and Mark 3:18.
 As one of Jesus’ inner circle, Thaddeus had a front row seat when Jesus spoke, and when called upon, taught that message, healed the sick and cast out a few demons.